Program Information

-In response to the Truth and Reconciliation Commission, Lambton College is excited to share a new project that will address the university attainment gap for Indigenous students as well as provide an opportunity for non-Indigenous students to be better equipped to understand varied perspectives as daily life and mainstream employment intersect with Indigenous people.
+In response to the Truth and Reconciliation Commission, Lambton College is offering a dedicated stream of the Liberal Studies program that will address the university attainment gap for Indigenous students as well as, provide an opportunity for non-indigenous students to be better equipped to understand varied perspectives as daily life and mainstream employment intersect with Indigenous people.

-As true pathway program, eligible graduates can continue their educational journey toward earning a Honours Bachelor of Arts in Indigenous Studies degree with McMaster University or Wilfrid Laurier University.
-Eligible graduates can also consider university pathway agreements with Huron College, Brescia College, or King’s College in the area of Liberal Studies.
+A program built with pathways in mind, eligible graduates can continue their educational journey toward earning an Honours Bachelor of Arts in Indigenous Studies degree with McMaster University or a Bachelor of Arts in Indigenous Studies from Wilfrid Laurier University.

 Admission Requirements